yieldprotocol/docs-v2/README.md

 ### Audit
 Yield Protocol was audited by [Code 423n4](https://code423n4.com).
 You may find the report [here]().

+## Governance
+Currently Yield is governed by the founding team but we are committed to decentralization and will relinquish control of the protocol and give it to the community.

 ## Community
 Users and the development team are usually in the [Discord server](https://discord.com/channels/752978124614008945).

 ## Bug Bounty
-Yield is offering bounties for bugs disclosed to us at [security@yield.is](security@yield.is).
-The bounty reward is up to $25,000, depending on severity.
+We are offering bounties for bugs disclosed to us at [immunefi.com](https://immunefi.com/bounty/yieldprotocol).
+The bounty reward is up to $50,000, depending on severity.
 Please include full details of the vulnerability and steps/code to reproduce.
 We ask that you permit us time to review and remediate any findings before public disclosure.

 ### Contributing
 If you have a contribution to make, please reach us out on Discord and we will consider it for a future release or product.